cloudquery/cloudquery/website/pages/docs/plugins/sources/mixpanel/overview.md

 In order to fetch information from Mixpanel, `cloudquery` needs to be authenticated using a [Service Account](https://developer.mixpanel.com/reference/service-accounts) from your Mixpanel account.
 You can view and manage your Service Accounts in Mixpanel `Organization Settings > Service Accounts`.

+## Incremental Syncing

+The Mixpanel plugin supports incremental syncing for event data.
+This means that only new events will be fetched from Mixpanel and loaded into your destination.
+This is done by keeping track of the last event fetched and only fetching events that has been created since then.
+To enable this, `backend` option must be set in the spec (as shown below).
+This is documented in the [Managing Incremental Tables](/docs/advanced-topics/managing-incremental-tables) section.

 ### Example

 This example syncs from Mixpanel to a Postgres destination.
 The (top level) source spec section is described in the [Source Spec Reference](/docs/reference/source-spec).